For the past 50 years millions of tourists in Australia have made detours on their road trips to ‘big things’ such as the Big Banana or the Big Mower!

 Australia’s Big Things

 Australia has plenty of ‘Big Things’ to offer.
 The question is: how and where will you experience your first big thing?
+No matter when or where you’re travelling, you’ll be able to get great deals on car rentals from East Coast Car Rentals!

 A cult phenomenon and Australian tourist trap, the Big Things are a set of large structures located on major travel routes between popular destinations.
 Thought to be around 150 structures in total, the Big Things are considered as pieces of folk art and range from a colossal shrimp to a humungous pineapple.